 You can word your text and email something like, “Hello, Everyone!
 We’re so looking forward to you celebrating Jane’s graduation with us tomorrow at ___ PM.
 I’m finalizing the food and other details today and want to make sure I have everything in order.
 If you’d be kind enough to let me know if you’re NOT able to make it to the party, I’d appreciate it.
 We will miss you; however, we understand and will be thinking of you!
 All my best, Gwen.”

 Congratulations, again!
 I hope that the celebration is as sweet for you as it will be for your daughter!

-6. Question about opening cards and gifts at a graduation party:
+6. Should graduation cards and gifts be opened at the graduation party?

 Is it appropriate to open graduation cards with other family members present?
 I do not wish for my daughter to do that; however, if that is what family will EXPECT, I want to be prepared.

 Thank you in advance for your suggestions!

 Congratulations on your daughter’s upcoming graduation!
 I wish her every happiness in her next stage of life!